Johboh/EspNowNetwork/README.md

 [![GitHub release](https://img.shields.io/github/release/Johboh/EspNowNetwork.svg)](https://github.com/Johboh/EspNowNetwork/releases)

-Arduino and ESP-IDF compatible library for setting up a network of ESP NOW nodes
+Arduino (using Arduino IDE or Platform I/O) and ESP-IDF (using Espressif IoT Development Framework or Platform I/O) compatible library for setting up a network of ESP NOW nodes

 ### Usage/Purpose
 The use case for the EspNowNetwork is to run a a [ESP-NOW](https://www.espressif.com/en/solutions/low-power-solutions/esp-now) network for battery powered sensors.